Ego Battery Nexus Power Station: Complete Review + Top 4 Alternatives : Read BEFORE Buying

 The EcoFlow Delta 1800 solar generator has TWICE as much battery capacity as the Ego Nexus and is a more all-round mini portable system.

 It’s easy to see why so many people choose the EcoFlow Delta 1800 [Quad Kit] over the EGO Nexus Power Station.

 A Quick Background on Portable Power Stations (& Solar Generators)

 Some of the most important components of power stations are the batteries and output options.
-The battery (or battery bank) of a power station determines the amount of watt hours you can run your devices and appliances.
-The output capacity of a generator determines the amount of continuous (and surge) wattage power that the device can run.
-Generally, portable power stations have a variety of plug in options (i.e. wall outlets, DC ports, and USBs) to run electricity in the most efficient way possible.
+The power station's battery (or battery bank) determines the watt-hours available to run your devices and appliances.
+The generator's output capacity determines the amount of continuous (and surge) wattage power that the device can run.
+Generally, portable power stations have many plug-in options (wall outlets, DC ports, and USBs) to run electricity in the most efficient way possible.

 The Ego Nexus Power Station: Complete Review

-Without a doubt, it is a durable, battery backed system for delivering high amounts of clean energy.
+Without a doubt, it is a durable, battery-backed system for delivering high amounts of clean energy.
 But is it worth it?
-Below, I will outline some of the most important aspects of the Ego Nexus Power Station.
+Below, I outline some of the most important aspects of the Ego Nexus Power Station.

 The Unique Ego Battery System

-Can you Charge the Ego Nexus Power Station with Solar Panels?
+Can You Charge the Ego Nexus Power Station with Solar Panels?